Manx Airlines: Expansion and sale

+BRAL-British Regional Airlines

 In September 1996, Airlines of Britain announced it would split its regional airlines into a separate grouping which would enable it to increase its franchise links with British Airways while British Midland looked to increase ties with Lufthansa.
-The new airline was renamed the British Regional Airlines Group (BRAL).
-At the same time, British Airways closed down its own 'Highlands' division and transferred the routes to British Regional Airlines which would operate them as a British Airways Express franchise partner alongside its existing franchise routes.
-Airlines of Britain Holdings also acquired Business Air in 1996 which was absorbed in to BRAL.
+The new airline was renamed British Regional Airlines (BRAL).
+At the same time, British Airways closed down its own 'Highlands' division.

 A small Manx Airlines operation retained its own identity operating five aircraft on routes from the Isle of Man.
-The British Regional Airline Group thus contained Manx Airlines, British Regional Airlines, and Loganair whose name was retained for trading purposes.
-The Loganair name later continued following a management buyout in 1997 which saw a smaller independent airline continuing to operate routes between Shetland and Orkney.
+The British Regional Airline Group thus contained Manx Airlines, BRAL-British Regional Airlines, and Loganair whose name was retained for trading purposes.
 In 1998 British Regional Airlines Group floated on the London Stock Exchange.

-In late 1998, Manx changed its corporate identity and introduced a new livery featuring a dark belly and a new Triskelion tail canvas.
+In late 1998, Manx changed its corporate identity and introduced a new livery featuring a dark belly.